Location: Currently remote; ordinarily at San Rafael office and at San Quentin Prison

 The mission of Mount Tamalpais College is to provide an intellectually rigorous, inclusive Associate of Arts degree program and college preparatory program, free of charge, to people at San Quentin State Prison; to expand access to quality higher education for incarcerated people; and to foster the values of equity, civic engagement, independence of thought, and freedom of expression.
 Mount Tamalpais College is a national leader in providing quality higher education opportunities to incarcerated people and in expanding access to higher education within California’s prison system and nationwide.
 In recognition of our work the organization was awarded the 2015 National Humanities Medal by President Obama.

-Faculty Recruitment, Training, and Supervision
+Recruitment, Training, and Supervision

-Observe instructors regularly and provide feedback
+Observe instructors and tutors regularly and provide feedback

-Student Advising, Placement, Tracking, and Support
+Student Advising, Tracking, and Support

 Provide direct student advising and support

-Continually assess student learning and program effectiveness
+Support ongoing assessment of student learning and program effectiveness